apache/iotdb/docs/UserGuide/API/Programming-Cpp-Native-API.md

 ### Installation

-The compilation of CPP client requires the module "compile-tools" to be built first.
-"compile-tools" is mainly responsible for building Thrift libraries locally.
+Before users can compile a C++ cilent, users need to compile the Thrift libraries locally first.
+The model "compile-tools" takes the mainly responsible to compile the Thrift, then compile the client-cpp.